K. Renee Horton: Early life and education

+In 2011, Horton received her PhD in material science and engineering with a concentration in physics, becoming the first Black person to not only work in, but to receive a degree in this discipline from the University of Alabama.
+She was awarded the Black Engineer Trailblazer Award that same year.
+When a local reporter called her former advisor for a quotation for the write up, he was not willing to give the paper a quote.

+Her thesis was titled "Microhardness, strength and strain field characterization of self-reacting friction stir and plug welds of dissimilar aluminum alloys," advised by Mark Barkey.

+While completing doctoral work, Horton also worked at the Center for Materials for Information Technology at the University of Alabama, where as part of her work she led an outreach program for children in Tuscaloosa, Alabama.

 Career

-Horton is a NASA Space Launch System (SLS) Quality Engineer at Michoud Assembly Facility (MAF) in New Orleans, Louisiana, where she began working in 2012.
-There, she works on the rocket that will send Artemis astronauts and cargo to the Moon.
-As of 2022, she was also an airworthiness deputy for the Electrified Powertrain Flight Demonstrator Project at NASA.
+Horton was a NASA Space Launch System (SLS) Quality Engineer at Michoud Assembly Facility (MAF) in New Orleans, Louisiana, where she began working in 2012.
+There, she worked on the rocket that will send Artemis astronauts and cargo to the Moon.
+As of 2022, she became an airworthiness deputy for the Electrified Powertrain Flight Demonstrator Project at NASA.

 In 2016, Horton was elected president of the National Society of Black Physicists (NSBP).
 Upon election, she became the second woman to hold the role of president.
 In 2017, she was elected a fellow of the NSBP.
 She has also served on the International Union of Pure and Applied Physics (IUPAP) Women in Physics Working Group and the Edward Bouchet Abdus Salam Institute (EBASI) Executive Body.
 The same year, she delivered the commencement address to the graduating class at her alma mater, Louisiana State University.
 She is also a board member of Lighthouse Louisiana, which focuses on empowering individuals with disabilities.

 Horton is the founder of Unapologetically Being, Inc., a nonprofit that supports advocacy and mentoring in STEM.